Best films on Disney+ in November 2024

 1984 | Sergio Leone | 229 mins

-Summary:Sergio Leone’s epic drama, which traces over themes of childhood bonds, greed, betrayal and love, might be a bit of a marathon in terms of runtime, but when you have Robert De Niro and James Woods front and centre, who’s complaining?
-The plot itself charts the lives of friends Noodles and Max as they climb New York City’s organised crime ladder.
+Summary:Sergio Leone's epic drama traces over themes of childhood bonds, greed, betrayal and love.
+The plot itself charts the lives of friends Noodles and Max as they climb New York City's organised crime ladder.
+The fantastic cast includes Robert De Niro, James Woods, Joe Pesci, and Elizabeth McGovern.

-Why you should watch: Once Upon a Time in America has been voted the 9th greatest gangster film of all-time by Time Out readers, as well 4th at The Guardian’s and 7th at The A.V.
+Why you should watch: It might be a bit of a marathon in terms of run time (nearly four hours) but when you have Robert De Niro and James Woods front and centre, who's complaining?
+Once Upon a Time in America was voted the 9th greatest gangster film of all-time by Time Out readers, as well 4th at The Guardian's and 7th at The A.V.
 Club, with particular praise aimed at its cinematography and acting.
+It's epic, visually stunning, and emotionally haunting...

 Available now